haroldcampos/BizTalkMigrationStarter/ARCHITECTURE_OVERVIEW.md

-# BizTalk to Logic Apps Migration Toolkit - Architecture Overview
+# BizTalk Migration Starter - Architecture Overview

-This document provides a comprehensive overview of all architecture diagrams for the BizTalk to Logic Apps migration tools.
+This document provides a comprehensive overview of all architecture diagrams for the BizTalk Migration Starter.

 ## System Overview

-The BizTalk to Logic Apps Migration Toolkit consists of four main components:
+The BizTalk Migration Starter consists of four main components:

 1. **ODXtoWFMigrator** - Orchestration to Workflow converter
 2. **BTMtoLMLMigrator** - Map to Liquid template converter